treehouses/treehouses.github.io/pages/vi/github-issues.md

 ![New Issue](images/fs6-new-issue.png)

-Give it a short title and a decriptive body and you can now submit your issue.
+Give it a short title and a descriptive body and you can now submit your issue.
 If you are explaining a bug or how to replicate an issue, please be as explicit as possible and use pictures as necessary.

 ![New Issue 2](images/fs6-issue.png)